London Congestion Charge exempt cars: do electric cars pay to enter the CCZ?

 You only have to pay the charge once a day.
 That means you can drive in and out of the Congestion Charge Zone (CCZ) many times on the same day without facing further penalties.
 You pay the charge online, on Transport for London's website.

-The London Ultra Low Emission Zone (ULEZ) was introduced in April 2019, operating 24 hours a day, seven days a week in the same boundaries as the Congestion Charge Zone at the time.
-Petrol cars and vans that don't meet at least the Euro 4 emissions standard have to pay £12.50 to enter the ULEZ area, while diesel cars and vans that don't meet at least the Euro 6 standard are liable for the charge.
+Petrol cars and vans that don't meet at least the Euro 4 emissions standard (and motorcycles that don’t meet Euro 3) have to pay £12.50 to enter the ULEZ area, while diesel cars and vans that don't meet at least the Euro 6 standard are liable for the charge.

 This means that while Euro 4 and 5 petrol cars get away with not paying the ULEZ charge, Euro 5 diesels and earlier have to pay it.
 As a rough guide, diesel cars and vans registered before September 2016 aren't Euro 6 compliant.
 If in doubt, use TfL's online vehicle checker to see if you need to pay.
-The ULEZ expanded on 25 October 2021 to encompass the entire 'inner London area' (i.e. the zone bounded by the North and South Circular Roads).
-This zone is due to be expanded even further in 2023 to encompass everywhere currently covered by the LEZ (Low Emission Zone), which covers the entire Greater London area.

 What are other UK cities doing?

-Birmingham, Bath and Bradford are just three examples of UK cities that have successfully introduced clean-air zones, while Oxford has implemented a zero-emission zone (ZEZ) for its city centre.
+Birmingham, Bath, Bristol, Glasgow and Bradford are just five examples of UK cities that have successfully introduced clean-air zones, while Oxford has implemented a zero-emission zone (ZEZ) for its city centre.
 It’s free to enter Oxford’s ZEZ in an electric car, but hybrids that emit less than 75 g/km CO2 are charged £2 a day, vehicles that meet Euro 4 petrol and Euro 6 diesel standards are charged £6, while those that don’t meet any of those standards incur a £10 charge every time they enter.
 Charges for each clean-air or zero-emission zone are likely to be different, so best to check before you set off.

 Most Popular